fast-programmer/close-my-first-issue/README.md

 PS.
 If you don't have git on your machine, [install it](https://help.github.com/articles/set-up-git/).

-## 3. Create and checkout a local branch
+## Step 4.
+Create and checkout a local branch

 Change to the repository directory on your computer (if you are not already there):